How does one store a 79 foot long Temple Banner from the 17th century?

 Below are a few images of the object in its original housing.

-TALAS came back with a customized version of our T12 box design using our Heritage Corrugated Board, with integrated Tycore panels concealed into the walls, base and lid.
+TALAS proposed a customized version of our T12 box design using our Heritage Corrugated Board, with integrated Tycore panels concealed into the walls, base and lid.
 Tycore is a honeycomb panel made completely from archival paper, which is 1/2″ thick, incredibly rigid, and lightweight.
 Building this material into the box would produce an enclosure of almost wooden strength!

 TALAS would also design custom tube supports for each of the two tubes without movement within the box.
 Each support had a bottom section which remains fixed, and a top half which lifts out so the scroll can be removed.
 When the lid is placed on the box, the tubes and removeable top support are locked securely in place.